greg-raven/Department-21/_posts/2009-01-19-los-angeles-math-test.md

 8. Tyrone knocked up four girls in the gang.
 There be 20 girls in his gang.
 What be the percentage of bitches Tyrone knocked up?

 9. LaShaunda is a lookout for the gang.
 LaShaunda also has a boa constrictor that eats five rats per week and the cost be $5 per rat.
-If LaShaunda makes $700 a week as a lookout, how many weeks can she feed her snake with one week’s income?
+If LaShaunda makes $700 a week as a lookout, how many weeks can she feed her snake with one week's income?

-10. Marvin steals Juan’s skateboard.
+10. Marvin steals Juan's skateboard.
 As Marvin skates away at 15 mph, Juan loads his .357 Magnum piece.
 If it takes Juan 20 seconds to load his piece, how far away will Marvin be when he gets whacked?